rollthecloudinc/quell/README.md

 ## Developers

-Developers can use druid as an app shell to orchestrate micro-frontends built with Angulat, React, Vue, Svelte, etc. Any app compatible with [module federation](https://webpack.js.org/concepts/module-federation/) can be used with druid.
-In addition, Angular apps can be used as extensions that dynamically extend core through a plugin system without hacking core.
+Developers can use druid as an app shell to orchestrate micro-frontends built with Angular, React, Vue, Svelte, etc. Any app compatible with [module federation](https://webpack.js.org/concepts/module-federation/) can be used with druid.
+Module federation can also be used to extend the platform without hacking core using extensions.

 ### Orchestrate